Morriar/nit/lib/vsm/README.docdown.md

 ## [[sign: vsm::FileIndex]]

-The FileIndex is a StringIndex able to index and retrieve files.
+The [[vsm::FileIndex]] is a StringIndex able to index and retrieve files.

 ~~~nit
 import vsm